watem-sedem/rfactor/docs/get-started.rst

 VMM CSV legacy
 ~~~~~~~~~~~~~~

-Starting from 2018, a new input format is used for the analysis of flanders.
+Starting from 2018, a new input format is defined and used for the analysis of
+flanders.
 The reason for this is two-folded:

 1. The new format is compatible with the VMM output from VMM's WISKI-system.
 2. The format allows to compute timeseries coverage (see ``diagnostics`` in